oracle/weblogic-image-tool/README.md

 ```shell script
 mvn verify -Dit.test=ITImagetool#createWlsImg
 ```

+Integration Test groups:
+- `cache` - Tests that build and manipulate the Image Tool cache.
+- `gate`  - A basic set of integration tests that are used to validate merge requests, including building several Docker image (~20 minutes)
+- `nightly` - The full set of integration tests building various Docker images including JRF and WLS installations (~2 hours)

 **Note:** In order to run an integration test that builds an image like `createWlsImg`, you must run the `cache` group first in order to populate the cache with the WLS and JDK installers.